Arthur Guinness, 1st Baron Ardilaun: Landlord

 In 1852, Sir Benjamin Lee Guinness, 1st Baronet (1798–1868), heir to the Guinness brewery fortune and father of Arthur Guinness, "acquired several Connacht estates that were up for sale in the Encumbered Estates' Court.
-He bought the Ashford estate from Lord Oranmore and Browne, the Doon estate from Sir Richard O'Donnell, the Cong estate from Alexander Lambert, part of the Rosshill estate from Lords Charlemont and Leitrim, parts of Connemara from Christopher St George.
+He bought the Ashford Estate from the Baron Oranmore and Browne, the Doon Estate from Sir Richard O'Donnell, the Cong Estate from Alexander Lambert, part of the Rosshill Estate from Lords Charlemont and Leitrim, and parts of Connemara from Christopher St George.
 In 1859, he bought Kylemore from a banking consortium.
-With these purchases, Benjamin Guinness became landlord to 670 tenants, 316 of whom rented at less than £5 per annum.
-With his father’s death in 1868, Arthur Guinness, 2nd Baronet and oldest son and heir, continued in his father’s footsteps, purchasing vast swaths of Galway.
+With these purchases, Sir Benjamin Guinness became landlord to 670 tenants, 316 of whom rented at less than £5 per annum.
+With his father’s death in 1868, Sir Arthur Guinness, 2nd Baronet and oldest son and heir, continued in his father’s footsteps, purchasing vast swaths of County Galway.
 "He bought the Elwood estate of Strandhill, just across the river from Ashford, Cong, in 1871, and Lord Kilmaine sold him the Inishdoorus islands on Lough Corrib, and lands in the barony of Ross, part of Nymphsfield near Cong in 1875.
 William Burke of Lisloughry was his agent".
-When Arthur's acquisitions were combined with those of his father, total acreage for the Ashford estate was 33,298 with the result that Lord Ardilaun owned most of County Galway between Maam (Maum) Bridge and Lough Mask.
+When Sir Arthur's acquisitions were combined with those of his father, total acreage for the Ashford Estate was 33,298, with the result that the future Lord Ardilaun owned most of County Galway between Maam (Maum) Bridge and Lough Mask.